"Where bacon is bacon

 Saturdays - for instance - Recipe du Jour spotlights selected

-Centre Daily Times' columnist, Walt Mills'
+Centre Daily Times' columnist, Walt Mills, who also writes a

 Author, artist, and graphics designer Tim Lee was

-born in 1949.
-Painlessly assimilated into a typical military family,
+painlessly assimilated into a typical military family,

 he decided to play hooky and go fishing while attending day-2 of